 ARISE-DASH

-Short description: DASH (Research Network for Design and Evaluation of Adolescent Health Interventions and Policies in Sub-Saharan Africa) is a network of public health research and training institutions.
-DASH brings together researchers working in population health and epidemiology, public health, health economics, health systems research, implementation science, design research, and intervention and policy evaluation from seven countries in SSA – Burkina Faso, Ethiopia, Ghana, Nigeria, South Africa, Tanzania, Uganda – and Germany.
-The DASH collaboration builds upon an established research network on adolescent health in SSA.
-The overarching and long- term goal for DASH is to boost adolescent health in SAA through rigorous population-based intervention and policy research.
+DASH (Research Network for Design and Evaluation of Adolescent Health Interventions and Policies in Sub-Saharan Africa) is a collaborative network of leading public health research and training institutions.
+It brings together experts in population health, epidemiology, public health, health economics, health systems research, implementation science, design research, and policy evaluation from seven Sub-Saharan African countries—Burkina Faso, Ethiopia, Ghana, Nigeria, South Africa, Tanzania, and Uganda—along with Germany.
+The network builds upon the foundation of ARISE, an established consortium on adolescent health in SSA, of which the Addis Continental Institute of Public Health (ACIPH) was a founding institute.
+Within DASH, ACIPH serves as the lead organization from Ethiopia, spearheading the country’s research, coordination, and capacity-building efforts.
+The overarching and long-term goal of DASH is to advance adolescent health across Sub-Saharan Africa through rigorous, population-based intervention and policy research.

 Project Aim: The overarching and long-term goal of the DASH is to promote adolescent health in Sub-Saharan Africa through rigorous population-based surveillance intervention and policy research.
 The key functions to address these objectives are to combine the efficient collection and use of important adolescent health data, and the employment of robust quantitative and qualitative methods of data collection and evaluation with local domain-specific expert and stakeholder knowledge on the health domains of nutrition & physical activity, sexual & reproductive health, and mental health & violence.